Go Back Email Link

 • Set the spatula aside and use your hands to gently bring the dough together until it forms a soft, cohesive ball with no dry patches of flour left.
 You can do this right in the bowl.

-• Turn the dough out onto a large piece of cling film, flatten it into a thick disc, wrap it up snugly and place it in the fridge for at least an hour to firm up.
+• Turn the dough out onto a large piece of cling film, flatten it into a thick disc, wrap it snugly and chill for at least 1 hour.
+Chilling makes the dough easier to roll and helps the biscuits keep their shape.

-• Place the cut biscuits on the trays and chill them in the fridge for 10 minutes.
+• Place the cut biscuits on the prepared baking trays and chill them in the fridge for 10 minutes.
 This helps them hold their shape, especially if you’re using detailed cutters.

-• Bake for 13–15 minutes, or until the tops are just turning a light golden brown.
+• Bake for 13–15 minutes, or until the biscuits are lightly golden and feel set.
+They will crisp more as they cool.

 Notes